How do you detect mold inside a wall?

 Will a home inspection find all defects?

 No. Inspectors must "do no harm" to the home or its systems and must conduct a non-intrusive, visual inspection of the home.
 We are not allowed to turn on systems that have been isolated or turned off for example.
 We can't knock a hole in the wall to check for mold, shake a corroded pipe to see if it will start leaking, try to see if our foot will go through that soft spot on the roof, vigorously shake the commode, etc. Also, some defects are deliberately hidden and are going to be impossible to discover underneath fresh paint, new carpet, extremely thick wall texturing, etc. Finally, we are looking for major defects.
 Most concrete is gray and it cracks; trim boards will come loose; door bells may operate intermittently.
 These are not major defects and you don't want me wasting time with this when I should be noticing the cute, cuddly termite colony just establishing itself in that dark corner of the crawl space or that evaporator coil that will finally give up the ghost on the hottest day of the year!
-The advantage you get when hiring me is that I've seen just about every way there is to hide defects--thanks to my contractor work with landlords and asset managers.
-I typically find things others miss because I know exactly where to look and why I need to look there.
+The advantage you get when hiring me is that I've seen just about every way there is to hide defects--thanks to our contractor work with landlords and asset managers.
+We typically find things others miss because we know exactly where to look and why we need to look there.

-Four Types of Questions You Should Ask Your Inspector
+Questions You Should Ask Your Inspector

 - What is your license # ?